-If you have visited this page during an emergency, the emergency information page offers current information and instructions.
+If you have visited this page during an emergency, the emergencies and extreme weather page offers current information and instructions.
 You can sign up to receive Alerts regarding city response to a local emergency.
-You can also connect with the Office of Emergency Management on Facebook and Pinterest.
+You can also connect with the Office of Emergency Management on Facebook, Twitter, and Pinterest.

 Emergency Management Program Strategic Plan

 This plan is a road map Bellevue's emergency management over the next few years.
 It aims to strengthen the foundation of the city's emergency management activities by coordinating existing and future activities that protect citizens, property and the environment from the wide range of natural and human-caused hazards that threaten the city.
 Emergency Management Strategic Plan